 Plain English Breakdown

-Tax Break for Insurance Payments
+Tax Deduction for Cancelled Long-Term Care Insurance Payments

 What This Bill Does